Skip to content

 Base Data

-The base data consists of 5 source layers, split by the type of features: polygons, lines, points, places, and labelcentroid.
-Each of them has properties derived from OpenStreetMap.
+The base data is divided into source layers, each belonging to one of three geometry types: polygons, lines, or points.
+Each source layer has properties derived from OpenStreetMap.
 These properties can be used to filter the data.
 For your convenience, a list of these properties per source layer is provided below.

 polygons